 In light of the recent EU Brexit referendum, this paper also gives useful insight into the current flow of trade from UK, the EU and the rest of the world.

-Our 2015 report is the result of a collaborative survey with CardNotPresent.com.
-Merchants, PSPs, acquirers and consultants were polled on their cross-border ecommerce strategies, business drivers and challenges.
+The report is the result of a collaborative survey with CardNotPresent.com, in which merchants, PSPs, acquirers and consultants were polled on their cross-border ecommerce strategies, business drivers and challenges.
 Industry experts from organizations such as Travix International, Western Union, STJ Retail and Flying Lynx give their candid opinions on international business.
-Topics such as the explosion of mcommerce, how to be an omnichannel online merchant, and tackling compliance complexities are discussed.
+Topics such as the explosion of mcommerce, how to be an omnichannel merchant, and tackling compliance complexities are discussed.